 Terms & Conditions

-If you wish to pay by credit/debit card over the telephone, or have any questions, you can telephone us on 0845 2968850 (Local call charge), Monday to Saturday between 9.30am & 4.30pm.
+Telephone Orders: If you wish to pay by credit/debit card over the telephone or have any questions, you can telephone us on 01722 742433 Monday to Saturday between 9.30am & 5.00pm.
+Or Sunday between 10.30am to 4.00pm.
 Our staff will be pleased to assist you.
+Your order details will be processed after confirmation of payment has been acknowledged.

-Delivery of your carpet can be arranged for the UK mainland.
-It is also possible to arrange deliveries to Northern Ireland, the Isle of Wight & the Isle of Man etc. We do not offer a delivery service to other countries.
+Delivery Arrangements – Carpets & Rugs: The delivery of your carpet or rug can be arranged for mainland England and Wales.
+It is possible to arrange deliveries to Northern Ireland, the Isle of Wight & the Isle of Man.
+Please contact us on 01722 742733.

-We will acknowledge your order, normally by telephone or email, and inform you of the anticipated delivery.
+We will advise you regarding your delivery, normally by telephone or email, and inform you regarding when you can expect delivery of your carpet/rug.

-Please note that we will use an independent carrier to deliver your purchase.
-They will not normally advise you of a delivery time.
+Please note that we may use our own transport, or an independent carrier to deliver your purchase.
+You will not normally be advised of a delivery time.
 However, if you wish to have a timed delivery, we can arrange this but there would be a cost for this service.
+Due to carpet being delivered using a driver only, you will need to supply suitable labour to help with unloading.
+The driver will not take the goods into your premises or building.

 Colour Matching